What is Ethereum? Complete Guide 2026 for Beginners

 - Verify your identity (KYC): ID + selfie

-- Buy ETH: market price or limit order
+- Buy ETH: at market price or limit order

 - (Optional) Transfer: to your personal wallet